 - An above-average propensity not to reply to messages after a match.

 Time to Date with Protection (From Catfish and Jerks)

 When the now-defunct kiss.com kicked off the era of meeting singles over the internet a quarter century ago—fewer than 2% of couples met online (and possibly close to 100% of them denied it).
 The proliferation of dating apps has since transformed dating and relationships alike.
 About half of new US couples now originate online.

-With the release of Trust Rating, we hope to reform online dating and give iris members an opportunity to meet the best version of each other: safe in their emotional vulnerability, free from judgement, protected from scammers and a-holes.
+With the release of the Trust Rating, we hope to reform online dating and give iris members an opportunity to meet the best version of each other: safe in their emotional vulnerability, free from judgment, and protected from scammers and a-holes.

 Legendary investor Michael J. Burry is said to have met his wife online.
 His profile said: "I am a medical student with only one eye, an awkward social manner, and $145,000 in student loans."
 She wrote back, "you're just what I've been looking for!"
 She meant "honest."